StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-types/CHAR.md

 CHAR(M)

-A fixed-length string, M represents the length of a fixed-length string.
-The range of M is 1-255.
+A fixed-length string, `M` represents the length of a fixed-length string.
+Unit: bytes.
+The range of `M` is [1, 255].